jojobyte/dash-chronicles/plans/Vanilla Wallet/Objectives.md

 		- work by using them in all the scenarios a Wallet would need
 	- Pay people with Dash but by username.
 - All that said, the target should be anyone, maybe slightly tech savvy, but if you can use Venmo I think you should be able to use this.
+- ❓
+	- Could we send a dash blockchain message encrypted with our own keys and store the desired @alias in a blockchain message?
+	- If the Xpub is different for each [contact relationship](./Objectives.md#XPubPairing), then the desired @alias could only be set upon pairing with a contact and would likely require funds in each account.

 #### \@rion
 - DashDirect (gift card & prepaid Visa card purchases with Dash).